 THE EARLY YEARS

-In the quest to know what exists beyond
+In the quest to know what existed beyond

-As Gurudev’s interest in spiritualism took wing, he would skip school to spend time with the sadhus, fakirs, and mystics who visited the Sheetla Mata (an Indian female deity) temple located a stone’s throw from his home.
-One of the people he met during this time was Sitaram ji of Dasuya who became his initial spiritual mentor.
+As Gurudev’s interest in spiritualism took wing, he skipped school to spend time with the sadhus and mystics who visited the Sheetla Devi temple located a stone’s throw from his home.
+During this period, Sitaram ji of Dasua became his first spiritual mentor.

-Gurudev acquired many siddhis (spiritual attainments) under Sitaram ji of Dasuya’s guidance which vested in him the ability to do many things that spiritualists can.
-However, these attainments, though mediocre in comparison to the powers he attained as a Mahaguru, allowed him to indulge in the spiritual path which led to his destined turn as a spiritual megastar.
-Incidentally, he renounced all these siddhis before his ascent as a Mahaguru.
+Gurudev acquired several siddhis (spiritual attainments) under Sitaram ji of Dasua’s guidance which vested in him the ability to do many things that spiritualists can.
+These siddhis, while mediocre compared to the powers he attained as a mahaguru, enabled him to engage in spiritualism, eventually leading to his destined turn as a spiritual megastar.
+Incidentally, he renounced all these siddhis before his ascent as a mahaguru.

-As a young spiritualist, Gurudev would light a chirag (oil lamp) at Sadak Shah Wali’s dargah situated on the outskirts of the village every Thursday.
-Because heavy rainfall was a common occurance in the area, the village would flood quickly disrupting daily life.
-On one Thursday, as his village lay partially submerged, Gurudev waded through knee-deep water to light the chirag at the dargah.
-He then shielded it with his body to keep it from being extinguished by the constant rain and strong winds.
+As a young spiritualist, Gurudev would light a chirag (oil lamp) at Sadak Shah Wali’s dargah situated on the outskirts of his village.
+Heavy rainfall was common in the area, and his village would flood quickly, disrupting daily life.
+On one Thursday, as his village lay partially submerged, he waded through knee-deep water to light a chirag and shielded it with his body to prevent strong winds from extinguishing it.
 His spiritual discipline took root at a very young age.

 Gurudev walks through knee-deep water to light a chirag at the dargah

-However, Gurudev’s spiritual pursuits came at an academic cost.
-His parents were inundated with complaints from the teachers of his disinterested attitude at school.
+However, his spiritual pursuits came at an academic cost.
+His parents were inundated with complaints from his teachers due to his indifferent attitude at school.
 They tried every trick in the parenting manual to steer him towards academics but garnered very little success.
-Gurudev’s mother and father expressed a strange mix of shock and relief when he graduated from school with average marks.
-They then decided that it was time for Gurudev to shift to a place teeming with professional opportunities and free of spiritual distractions.
-The move to Delhi that followed marked not only the start of Gurudev’s life as a professional but also the progression of his journey to the spiritual stratosphere.
+When he graduated high school with average marks, his parents felt a strange mix of shock and relief.
+They decided it was time for him to relocate to a place teeming with career opportunities and devoid of spiritual distractions.
+The subsequent move to Delhi marked the beginning of Gurudev’s professional life and his ascent to the spiritual exosphere.